OpenTTD/OpenTTD/docs/Readme_OS2.txt

 ftp://ftp.netlabs.org/pub/sdl/sdl-dev-os2-2004-12-22.zip which may
 help solve some problems).

+Please note that SDL release 2005-03-30 does NOT work with OpenTTD, at least in my experience and the experience of a couple of other users.
+If you experience problems with OpenTTD, please try downgrading to SDL 2004-12-22.

 Note that to actually play the game, I have found in my own experience that a version of the Scitech Display Drivers or its later incarnation (see www.scitech.com) are necessary for it to work.
 If